ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 Harvest is assumed to occur as soon as the crop reaches maturity.
-When :math:`GDD_{T_{{\rm 2m}} }` reaches 100% of :math:`{GDD}_{mat}` or the number of days past planting reaches a crop-specific maximum (:numref:`Table Crop plant functional types`), then the crop is harvested.
+When :math:`GDD_{T_{{\rm 2m}} }` reaches 100% of :math:`{GDD}_{mat}` or the number of days past planting reaches a crop-specific maximum (:numref:`Table Crop phenology parameters`), then the crop is harvested.
 Harvest occurs in one time step using the BGC leaf offset algorithm.
 Variables track the flow of grain C and N to food and of live stem C and N to litter.
 Putting live